Skip to contents

 Roles grid.
 The roles table displays short headers:

-• X (exposure), Y (outcome), CON (confounder), MED (mediator), COL (collider), IO (intermediate outcome = proper descendant of Y), DMed (proper descendant of any mediator), DCol (proper descendant of any collider).
+• X (exposure), Y (outcome), CON (confounder), MED (mediator), COL (collider), dOut (proper descendant of Y), dMed (proper descendant of any mediator), dCol (proper descendant of any collider).
 Descendants are proper (exclude the node itself) and can be any distance downstream.
 The internal is_descendant_of_exposure is retained for logic but hidden in displays.

 Bad controls.
-For total-effect estimation, DAGassist flags as bad controls any variables that are MED, COL, IO, DMed, or DCol.
+For total-effect estimation, DAGassist flags as bad controls any variables that are MED, COL, dOut, dMed, or dCol.
 These are warned in the console and omitted from the model-comparison table.
 Valid confounders (pre-treatment) are eligible for minimal/canonical adjustment sets.

 Output types.